Skip to content

 1. The staker must set the active stake to 0, making all non-retired funds inactive

-2. The staker must wait for the inactive balance to be released, which involves waiting for the required period
+2. The staker must wait for the inactive balance to be released, which involves waiting for one epoch + the blocks left in the current epoch

 3. Once the inactive funds are released, the staker can update the validator address